oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_bds_auto_scale_config_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
                                             <div>A node type that is managed by an autoscale configuration.
-The only supported type is WORKER.</div>
+The only supported types are WORKER and COMPUTE_ONLY_WORKER.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">node_type_example</div>